-Even if you tend to fly domestic or prefer the economy cabin, you can find good flight deals with Alaska miles if you know where to look.
-Thanks to the long list of partner airlines Alaska allows you to redeem your miles with, you can fly to just about any region in the world using your Alaska Airlines miles.
-So where do you go?
+But even if you fly domestic or prefer the economy cabin, you too can find good flight deals with Alaska miles to and from numerous locales.
+Plus, thanks to Alaska's long list of partner airlines, you can fly to just about any region in the world using your Alaska Airlines miles.
+So, where do you go?

-This guide will help you figure out the best ways to redeem your Alaska Airlines miles.
-We’ll cover everything from how to earn and redeem Alaska Airlines miles to maximizing their value and working around some of Alaska’s redemption rules.
+With this guide, we’re helping you figure out the best ways to redeem your Alaska Airlines miles.
+We’ll cover how to earn and redeem Alaska Airlines miles, maximize their value and work around some of Alaska’s redemption rules.

-With all of the partner airlines available to you, Alaska Airlines miles are extremely versatile.
-This can make finding an award redemption that maximizes your miles an overwhelming feat.
-We did all the work for you and came up with a list of the best ways to redeem your Alaska Airlines miles.
+With over 17 partner airlines available to you, Alaska Airlines miles are extremely versatile — but also an overwhelming feat to manage, as there are many available options for award tickets.
+We’ve done all the work for you and came up with a list of the best ways to redeem your Alaska Airlines miles.

 1. Fly to Australia with a stopover in Fiji on Fiji Airways

-This redemption is one of those dream trips that rewards collectors target, and for good reason.
+This redemption is one of those dream trips that points maximizers target — and for good reason.
 By redeeming your miles with Alaska Airlines partner Fiji Airways, you can visit both Fiji and Australia for just 40,000 miles each way.
-Business class is just 55,000 miles each way, but with very limited availability.
+Business class costs only 55,000 miles each way, though availability is much more limited.

-Flights to Fiji depart from LAX and SFO, and you can tack on an extra Alaska Airlines flight to the departure point for the same cost.
-Book this by doing a multi-city search from your home airport to Nadi, Fiji (NAN) and then from Nadi to either Sydney, Melbourne, or Brisbane, Australia.
+Flights to Fiji depart from Los Angeles (LAX) and San Francisco (SFO), and you can tack on an extra Alaska Airlines flight to the departure point for the same cost.
+To book this ticket, you'll need to conduct a multi-city search from your home airport to Nadi, Fiji (NAN), then to Sydney, Melbourne or Brisbane in Australia.

-2. Fly business class to India or the Middle East with a full in-air bar on Emirates
+2. Fly business class to the Middle East with a full in-air bar on Emirates

-Whether you prefer a getaway to Bali or a walk along the Great Wall of China, redeeming Alaska miles for a first class flight on Cathay Pacific is an economical way to get to a number of Asian destinations in style, especially if you throw in a stopover in Hong Kong.
-The cherry on top is that Cathay Pacific’s first class lounges in the Hong Kong airport (The Wing and The Pier) are two of the best airport lounges in the world.
+Whether you prefer a getaway to Bali or a hike along the Great Wall of China, redeeming Alaska miles for a first-class flight on Cathay Pacific is an economical way to get to a number of Asian destinations in style — especially if you throw in a stopover in Hong Kong.
+The cherry on top?
+Cathay Pacific’s first-class lounges in the Hong Kong airport — The Wing and The Pier — are considered some of the finest airport lounges in the world.

-Getting to South Africa in first class costs a small fortune, unless you have 70,000 Alaska Airlines miles to spare—that will get you a one-way ticket to Johannesburg with an optional stopover in Cathay Pacific’s hub, Hong Kong.
+Getting to South Africa in first class could cost a small fortune — but if you have 70,000 Alaska Airlines miles to spare, that can get you a one-way ticket to Johannesburg with an optional stopover in Cathay Pacific's hub, Hong Kong.